ErikBrorsson/MVDet/eriks_readme.md

 ### 4/7
 Created BEV predictions by only using perspective view detections.
 I.e., make detections in perspective view -> project them all to bev -> NMS to get final bev predictions.

-These predictions are competitive with the standard BEV predictions in the camp adaptation setting.
+These predictions are competitive with the standard BEV predictions in the cam adaptation setting.
 However, they are not better, so it is not clear whether the domain gap lies mainly in the perspective view backbone or in the bev decode head.
 There are a few problems with the evaluation above.
 First, since the perspective view is trained to detect feet (rather than pedestrians), it cannot detect any pedestrian that is too close to the camera.
 Second, the above scheme tests also the perspective view to bev projection and sensor fusion algorithm.
 It is not a precise evaluation of the perspective view prediction quality.
-It would perhaps be better to evaluate the adaptation capabilities of the perspective view backbone in the perspective view.
+It would perhaps be better to evaluate the adaptation capabilities of the perspective view backbone **in** the perspective view.
 Alt 1. evaluate perspective view detections per camera.
-Alt 2. evaluate the join perspective view detections (for example, are there any pedestrian that is missed in all cameras?)
+Alt 2. evaluate the joint perspective view detections (for example, are there any pedestrian that is missed in all cameras?)

 When evaluating different camera setups, it would be helpful to plot the field of views of each camera in the bev map to understand which parts of the bev we can expect detections in.